 As email is a critical communications channel, ask any potential email service provider how they protect and backup your data.
 Make sure their email servers have redundancy built in, and check they back your data up to more than one location.

-Many providers also offer protection against spam and viruses.
+Many providers also offer protection against spam, ransomware and viruses.
 This give you an extra line of defence, blocking suspect emails before they get close to your business.

 Finding your ideal email service provider

 Because email is so important to your business, it's wise to seek expert advice to ensure your choice of email service provider fits your requirements.
 If you work regularly with an IT supplier or support company, their input can be valuable.

 You may also find that your web hosting company offers email services.